-The global business concentration offers you in-depth and practical instruction for leadership development and in addressing issues affecting the globalized marketplace of the 21st century.
+The global business concentration provides you in-depth and practical instruction for leadership development and in addressing issues affecting the globalized marketplace of the 21st century.
 With real-world applications, you'll be equipped to lead and add value in a dynamic and innovative business environment.

 - Gain knowledge of global business by examining the integration of economic, cultural and political systems across geographic borders.

 - Develop and demonstrate cultural intelligence through interactions with members of the global community.

 - Meet international business leaders, observing ways in which they are supporting and creating change.

 This 5-10 day international trip is included in the optional BUS-511: Global Business Experience course, which can be used as a substitute for the concentration course BUS-516: Global Business Leadership.
 In addition to the trip, this practical BUS-511 course incorporates online course work such as reading literature applicable to the field of global business, reflecting on your experience through travel journals and synthesizing your learning through a final paper.

 Graduate studies in business administration with a specialization in global business prepare you for a variety of career opportunities and advanced graduate-level programs.
 For example, this includes areas such as: